khgame/table-version-control/README.md

 1. `npm i -g @khgame/table-vc`
 2. `cd your_project_dir`
-3. using `table-vc --init` create a `table-vc.json` file
+3. using `table-vc --init` to create a `table-vc.json` file
+4. using `table-vc --alias` to create alias
-4. using `table-vc --branch latest|BRANCH_NAME` to checkout selected branch or commits
+5. using `table-vc --checkout ALIAS|BRANCH_NAME` to checkout selected branch or commits

 ### config